Creative Coding I - p5.js Examples

 Option 2: Direct File Opening

-For simple p5.js examples, you can double-click the index.html file to open it directly in your browser.
+For these simple examples, you can also just double-click the index.html file in any folder to open it directly in your browser.
 This works because we’re loading p5.js from a CDN.

 These examples cover fundamental programming concepts: